Crimson Tide (film): Filming

 Because the Navy refused to cooperate with the filming, the production company could not secure footage of a submarine submerging.
 After checking to ensure there was no law against filming naval vessels, the producers waited at the submarine base at Pearl Harbor until a submarine was put to sea.
 After a submarine (coincidentally, the real USS Alabama) left port, they pursued her in a boat and helicopter, filming as they went.
 They continued to do so until she submerged, giving them the footage they needed to incorporate into the film.

 Music

 The musical score for Crimson Tide was composed by Hans Zimmer and employs a blend of orchestra, choir, and synthesizer sounds.
 It includes additional music by Nick Glennie-Smith, who also conducted the orchestra, and the choir was conducted by Harry Gregson-Williams.
 It was released on physical formats on May 16, 1995, by Hollywood Records.
 Within the score is the well-known naval hymn, "Eternal Father, Strong to Save".
 The score won a Grammy Award in 1996 for Best Instrumental Composition Written for a Motion Picture or for Television, and Zimmer has described it as one of his personal favorites.

+Release

+Home video

+Crimson Tide was first released on VHS on November 14, 1995.
+A THX certified LaserDisc would then debut that month, which featured a Dolby Digital AC-3 track, a behind-the-scenes featurette and a theatrical trailer.

+An unrated extended version was released on DVD on May 16, 2006.
+The film premiered on Blu-ray on February 5, 2008.

 Reception

 Box office

 Crimson Tide earned $18.6 million in the United States on its opening weekend, ranked #1 for all films released that week.
+The film would hold the record for having Denzel Washington's highest opening weekend for five years until 2000 when Remember the Titans beat it.
 Overall, it earned $91 million in the U.S. and an additional $66 million internationally, for $157.3 million.